apache/geode-examples/README.md

 about your suggestions at [dev@geode.apache.org](mailto:dev@geode.apache.org) or submit a [pull request](https://github.com/apache/geode/pull/new/develop).

-## Adding a new example

-Follow this approach to add a new example:

-* Create a subdirectory with a descriptive name like `cache-writer`
-* Create a `README.md` file in the example subproject to walk the user through the tutorial
-* Create a Java class with a main method in the `org.apache.geode.examples.$name.Example` class
-* Create a cluster initialization script in `scripts/start.gfsh`
-* Create a cluster shutdown script in `scripts/stop.gfsh`

-The scripts should contain `gfsh` commands for starting locators, servers, and creating regions--everything that the example program will need to use.
-Where appropriate you should also add unit tests.
-To customize the build you can add a `build.gradle` file.

-Note that the build may fail if you do not add ASF license headers or use the correct formatting (you can fix formatting with `gradle spotlessApply`).

 ## Running an example

 The gradle build will automatically download and install a Geode release in the